Slovenia in the Eurovision Song Contest 2017: Competing entries

 Artists and composers were able to submit their entries to the broadcaster between 20 July 2016 and 3 November 2016.
 90 entries were received by the broadcaster during the submission period.
-An expert committee consisting of ManuElla (singer-songwriter, music producer and 2016 Slovenian Eurovision entrant), Boštjan Grabnar (musician, composer and music producer), Aleksander Radić (Head of the Slovenian delegation at the Eurovision Song Contest) and Jernej Vene (music editor for Radio Val 202) selected sixteen artists and songs for the competition from the received submissions.
+An expert committee consisting of ManuElla (2016 Slovenian Eurovision entrant), Boštjan Grabnar (musician, composer and music producer), Aleksander Radić (Head of the Slovenian delegation at the Eurovision Song Contest) and Jernej Vene (music editor for Radio Val 202) selected sixteen artists and songs for the competition from the received submissions.
 The competing artists were announced on 4 December 2016.
-Among the competing artists were former Slovenian Eurovision contestants Omar Naber who represented Slovenia in 2005 and Amaya who represented Slovenia in 2011.
-On 20 January 2017, Amaya announced that she would be withdrawing from the competition on the advice of her record label and was replaced with the song "Tok ti sede" performed by Clemens.
+Among the competing artists were former Slovenian Eurovision contestants Omar Naber who represented Slovenia in 2005 and Maja Keuc (Amaya) who represented Slovenia in 2011.
+On 20 January 2017, Amaya announced that she would be withdrawing from the competition on the advice of her record label; she was replaced with the song "Tok ti sede" performed by Clemens.

 Shows

 Semi-finals

 The two semi-finals of EMA 2017 took place on 17 and 18 February 2017, hosted by Tina Gorenjak, Maja Martina Merljak and Tanja Kocman.
-The eight competing entries in each semi-final first faced a public vote where the top two proceeded.
-An additional two qualifiers were then selected out of the remaining six entries by a seven-member jury panel.
-The jury consisted of Martin Štibernik (singer, composer and music producer), Alenka Godec (singer), Rebeka Dremelj (singer, actress, model and 2008 Slovenian Eurovision entrant), Patrik Greblo (conductor and composer), Eva Boto (singer and 2012 Slovenian Eurovision entrant), Jernej Dirnbek (musician) and Anika Horvat (singer).
-In addition to the performances of the competing entries, Eva Boto, ManuElla and Veseli svatje performed as guests in first semi-final, while Samuel Lucas and Alenka Godec performed as guests in the second semi-final.
+In addition to the performances of the competing entries, Veseli svatje, 2012 Slovenian Eurovision entrant Eva Boto and 2016 Slovenian Eurovision entrant ManuElla performed as guests during the first semi-final, while Samuel Lucas and Alenka Godec performed as guests during the second semi-final.
+In each semi-final, the eight competing entries first faced a public televote where the top two proceeded to the final; an additional two qualifiers were then selected out of the remaining six entries by a seven-member jury panel.
+The jury consisted of Eva Boto, Martin Štibernik (singer, composer and music producer), Alenka Godec (singer), Rebeka Dremelj (2008 Slovenian Eurovision entrant), Patrik Greblo (conductor and composer), Jernej Dirnbek (musician) and Anika Horvat (singer).

 Final

 The final of EMA 2017 took place on 24 February 2017, hosted by Tina Gorenjak, Maja Martina Merljak, Tanja Kocman and Mario Galunič.
-In addition to the performances of the competing entries, 1994 Croatian Eurovision entrant Toni Cetinski and Ukrainian 2016 Eurovision winner Jamala and ManuElla performed as guests.
-The combination of points from six regional juries and a public vote selected "On My Way" performed by Omar Naber as the winner.
-Each jury group distributed their points as follows: 2, 4, 6, 8, 10 and 12 points, while the viewers distributed their points as follows: 12, 24, 36, 48, 60 and 72 points.
+In addition to the performances of the competing entries, 1994 Croatian Eurovision entrant Toni Cetinski, 2016 Slovenian Eurovision entrant ManuElla and 2016 Eurovision winner Jamala performed as guests.
+The combination of points from six regional juries and a public televote selected "On My Way" performed by Omar Naber as the winner.